nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 ```

-Now you see that the `Host Based Routing` is working correctly, because you provided the Host Header that NGINX needs to select the correct virtual `Server{}` block.
+Now you see that the `Host Based Routing` is working correctly, because you provided the `Host Header` that NGINX needs to select the correct virtual `Server{}` block.
 Some important items to understand with Host Headers and Host Based Routing:

 - NGINX is using the `same IP Address and TCP port` ( listen 80 ) for *both* of these hostnames.
 You can literally run thousands of websites with unique hostnames on just one IP address:port.
 NGINX will route the incoming request to the matching Server block as expected.
 - The `default_server` parameter is used as a last resort Server block, it is used when none of the hostnames in the request are a match.
 This is an optional parameter, you do not have to declare a default_server if it is not needed.
 - The `return` directive used in the exercises above is a quick and easy way to test Server and Location blocks in NGINX, it can be used to verify NGINX is routing your requests to the proper block.
-- The HTTP Host Header is required for HTTP/1.1 and later protocols, so the `server_name directive` will be a common element of your NGINX configurations that must be correct!
+- The HTTP Host Header is required for HTTP/1.1 and later protocols, so the `server_name directive` will be a required common element of your NGINX configurations that must be correct!

 <br/>